How to Turn On or Off Auto Unlock When Windows Recognizes Your Face in Windows 11

 Here’s how the registry folder looks:

-Registry key where face recognition settings are stored
+Registry key where face recognition settings are stored.

 Summary

-Windows Hello facial recognition lets you unlock your PC with your face, and you can choose whether it automatically dismisses the lock screen.
+Windows Hello facial recognition allows you to unlock your PC using your face, with the option to control whether the lock screen dismisses automatically.

 What does "unlock with Windows Hello" mean?